Venezuelan Chamo Cuisine

 Use it for an easy Pasadena meal, not a high-ceremony occasion

-The main verified advantage is the schedule.
+The main practical advantage is the schedule.
 Service runs daily: Monday through Thursday from 11 AM to 7:30 PM, Friday and Saturday from 11 AM to 8:30 PM, Sunday from 11 AM to 3 PM.
 That makes it easier to consider for daytime plans, early evening plans, or weekends that do not need a late-night table.

 Where it fits in a Pasadena short list